 Beyond company executives, you should also speak directly with talent development professionals of companies that already use the product.
 This will give you a unique opportunity to gain a deep understanding of the product’s usage from a professional who solely focuses on the implementation of the tool.
 Talent development professionals can provide concrete data into the effects that the tool has on their employees’ engagement, retention, and development.
 They can share case studies and speak to the real impact the tool has had on talent development for their employees.

 Lastly, your company should learn who’s behind the talent development tool.
 In many ways, the vendor of the platform is just as important as the platform itself.
 There may be a great product, but the vendor may not be invested in the success of the product at your specific company.
-Talent development tools are a living purchase, meaning that you will be relying on the vendor for as long as you use the product.
+Employee development tools are a living purchase, meaning that you will be relying on the vendor for as long as you use the product.
 Even once you buy a platform, you will still be working closely with the vendor to implement changes, receive platform updates, and make improvements in the platform.

 In this case, the vendor you choose should be reliable and dependable.
 Your company should select a vendor that complements your organization’s values.
 The best vendor is not just a distributor of their product, but a partner in the application of the talent development tool in your company.
 They should share the same expectations and understandings for the implementation and progression of the tool in your company.
 Moreover, you should seek out vendors that are continuing to innovate the product and are excited to develop the product to meet your company’s changing needs.